radar/ryanbigg.com/_posts/2010-12-25-ubuntu-ruby-rvm-rails-and-you.markdown

 First of all, we're going to run `sudo apt-get update` so that we have the latest sources on our box so that we don't run into any package-related issues, such as not being able to install some packages.

-Next, we're going to install <a href='http://git-scm.org'>Git (a version control system)</a> and `curl` which are both required to install and use RVM, and `build-essential` which is required to compile Ruby versions, amongst other compilable things.
-To install these three packages we use this command:
+Next, we're going to install `curl`, which we'll use to fetch the RVM script:

     sudo apt-get install curl